mariostavr/Pixelated-Abstract/README.md

 # Pixelated-Abstract

-Generating randomly tiles of your own preferences.
+Randomly generating tiles of your own preferences.